Pantone Color of the Year 2026: Trends & POD Product Ideas

 • Throw Pillows and Blankets: Cloud Dancer for the main panel paired with a warm beige accent.

-• Oversized Totes and Handbags: Dark neutral (chocolate brown) at the bottom; Cloud Dancer for the main body.
-Tote bags, in particular, are a B2B-friendly product — and B2B inquiries at Podbase have roughly tripled in the last six months, with companies actively asking for "high-quality, branded merchandise that lasts five to ten years," not the cheapest option.
-A Cloud Dancer-and-charcoal tote with a clean logo block is exactly the type of product that lands in that pipeline.
+• Oversized Totes and Handbags: Dark neutral at the bottom, Cloud Dancer for the body.
+Totes are B2B-friendly - B2B inquiries at Podbase have roughly tripled in six months, with companies asking for durable branded merchandise, and a Cloud Dancer-and-charcoal tote with a clean logo block lands squarely in that pipeline.

-• Hoodies and Sweatshirts: Charcoal grey sleeves; Cloud Dancer body.
-The contrast preserves the calm aesthetic without disappearing on a customer's hanger.
+• Hoodies and Sweatshirts: Charcoal grey sleeves, Cloud Dancer body - the contrast preserves the calm aesthetic without disappearing on a hanger.

 Also Read: